QUAPNH/NucleiClassification/README.md

 # NucleiClassification
-The code of a  scale and region-enhanced decoding network for nuclei classification
+The code of a  scale and region-enhanced decoding network for nuclei classification.[Paper](https://www.sciencedirect.com/science/article/abs/pii/S1746809423000599?via%3Dihub)

 As part of this repository, we supply model weights trained on the following datasets: [Google drive](https://drive.google.com/drive/folders/1J_MLYH3cW2119ZVxGcXoCq_TOEsJuge0?usp=share_link)